-- (b) Net of expenses waived/reimbursed by the Adviser. - (c) Total investment return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption on the last day of the period.
+- (a) Based on average shares outstanding. - (b) Net of expenses waived/reimbursed by the Adviser. - (c) Amount is less than \$0.005. - (d) Total investment return is calculated assuming an initial investment made at the net asset value at the beginning of the period, reinvestment of all dividends and distributions at net asset value during the period, and redemption on the last day of the period.
 Initial sales charge or contingent deferred sales charge is not reflected in the calculation of total investment return.
 Total investment return does not reflect the deduction of taxes that a shareholder would pay on fund distributions or the redemption of fund shares.
-Total investment return for a period of less than one year is not annualized. - (d) In connection with the Fund's investments in affiliated underlying portfolios, the Fund incurs no direct expenses but bears proportionate shares of the acquired fund fees and expenses (i.e. operating, administrative and investment advisory fees) of the affiliated underlying portfolios.
-The Adviser has contractually agreed to waive its fees from the Fund in an amount equal to the Fund's pro rata share of certain acquired fund fees and expenses, and for the years ended June 30, 2018 and June 30, 2017, such waiver amounted to 0.01% and 0.01%, respectively. - (e) Commencement of distribution. - (f) Annualized.
+Total investment return for a period of less than one year is not annualized. - (e) In connection with the Fund's investments in affiliated underlying portfolios, the Fund incurs no direct expenses but bears proportionate shares of the acquired fund fees and expenses (i.e. operating. administrative and investment advisory fees) of the affiliated underlying portfolios.
+The Adviser has contractually agreed to waive its fees from the Fund in an amount equal to the Fund's pro rata share of certain acquired fund fees and expenses, and for the year ended June 30, 2017, such waiver amounted to 0.01%. - Includes the impact of proceeds received, and credited to the Fund resulting from class action settlements, which enhanced the performance of each share class, for the years ended June 30, 2020 and June 30, 2018 by 0.03% and 0.02%, respectively.